Circus Charlie

-Circus Charlie (サーカスチャーリー, Sākasu Chārī) is an action game originally published in arcades by Konami in 1984.
+is a 1984 action video game developed and published by Konami for arcades.
+It was released in North America by Centuri in March 1984 and in Japan in April 1984.
 The player controls a circus clown named Charlie in six different circus-themed minigames.
 It was released for MSX in the same year, followed by ports to the Famicom in 1986 by Soft Pro and the Commodore 64 in 1987.